anyLogistix

 Add new statistics to the dashboard

-3. Click OK to close the Add chart dialog box.
-The selected statistics will appear on the dashboard in the form of a Line chart to the right of the previously added Total Cost statistics.
+6. Click Apply to close the dialog box.
+The selected statistic will appear on the dashboard in the form of a Line chart to the right of the previously added Total Cost statistics.

 • Leave its chart type set to Table.